CityOfVernonia/floodplain-development-standard-operating-procedures/index.markdown

 ## Definitions

-**Applicant** - The person applying for a permit, i.e., owner, owner’s representative, contractor, etc.
+**Applicant** - The person applying for a permit, i.e., owner, owner's representative, contractor, etc.

 **Base Flood Elevation (BFE)** - The elevation of surface water resulting from a flood that has a 1% chance of equaling or exceeding that level in any given year.